‘General Hospital’ Weekly Spoilers: Michael & Sasha Sizzle, Stella May Be Hiding A Shocker, & Ryan Taunts Ava

 Right now, it’s not known where this Stella storyline is headed, but it does seem that something explosive and intriguing may be on the horizon.

 This week also brings an intense confrontation as Ava visits Ryan at Pentonville.
-The Inquisitr detailed that Ryan will be thrilled to see Ava, and General Hospital spoilers hint that he’ll taunt her as she tries to end the ties between them once and for all.
+The Inquisitr detailed that Ryan will be thrilled to see Ava, and spoilers hint that he’ll taunt her as she tries to end the ties between them once and for all.

-In addition, Soap Central reveals that there is plenty involving Willow, Shiloh, Hayden, Lulu, Nina, and Jax on the way too.
+In addition, Soap Central reveals that there is plenty involving Willow, Shiloh, Hayden, Lulu, Nina, and Jax on the way, too.
 General Hospital spoilers hint that Nelle will leave Michael hanging during his visit to Pentonville and that a disagreement is on the way between Elizabeth and Jason.
-Secrets are set to emerge soon and fans will not want to miss these next few episodes.
+Secrets are set to emerge soon, and fans will not want to miss these next few episodes.